mlc-ai/web-llm/README.md

 We can bring a lot of fun opportunities to build AI assistants for everyone and enable privacy while enjoying GPU acceleration.

+**[Check out our demo webpage to try out!](https://webllm.mlc.ai/)** You can use WebLLM as a base package and build your own web application on top of it by following the [documentation](https://mlc.ai/mlc-llm/docs/deploy/javascript.html) and checking out [Get Started](#get-started).
-**[Check out our demo webpage to try out!](https://webllm.mlc.ai/)** This project is a companion project of [MLC LLM](https://github.com/mlc-ai/mlc-llm), our companion project that runs LLMs natively on iPhone and other native local environments.
+This project is a companion project of [MLC LLM](https://github.com/mlc-ai/mlc-llm), our companion project that runs LLMs natively on iPhone and other native local environments.